 Like the work of the novelist, setting up a house involves telling a story.
-The space you inhabit is an extension of who you are.
-In order to get to know you better, there are interior designers who need three or four interviews with their clients to get to the heart of the project.
+The space you inhabit is an extension of you, and to get to know you better, there are interior designers who may need three or four interviews with their clients to get to the heart of the project.
 What are you expecting from your designer?
-Many times we ...Read more
+Many times, we believe that ...Read more